Speaking English fluently isn’t the same as knowing perfect grammar. Even if you are a native speaker, you can make grammatical errors!

 What can help me stay on good terms with grammar?

-Those are the mistakes that students make most of the time while writing their assignments.
+Those are the mistakes that students make most of the time while writing their assignments, for example use redundant phrases.
 It might not be a big deal now, but later on, the mistakes will become the biggest hindrance in your career.

 You must be asking how to prevent bad grammar?
 Some simple ways to avoid bad grammar is to start realizing the mistake every time there is a mistake.
 Another simple way is to use some application or Google extension that can help you with correcting the mistakes while you write, or use our essay checker.

 Also, you can try doing some random grammar exercises.
 They actually prove to be the eye-opener for many people.